MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lhresult.md

    WIAS_LHRESULT(g_pIWiaLog, hr);
 ```

-The WIAS_LHRESULT macro is not recommended for Windows Vista and later operating system versions.
+The WIAS_LHRESULT macro is obsolete.
 It is recommended that the [WIAS_HRESULT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_hresult) macro be used instead.

 ## -see-also